KnowingNothing/compiler-and-arch/README.md

 ## Compilers for PIM

-## Compilers for Brain-inspired hardware
+## Compilers for Brain-inspired Hardware

 ## Compilers for SIMT GPU